-A. Case Study: CVE-2018-10309
+6.1 Case Study: CVE-2018-10309

-Going back to our example in Section II-C, we describe the process for writing a signature using one of our studied CVEs.
+Going back to our example in Subsection 2.3, we describe the process for writing a signature using one of our studied CVEs.

 Identifying the exploit.
-An entry in Exploit Database [30] describes a persistent XSS vulnerability in the WordPress plugin Responsive Cookie Consent for versions 1.7/1.6/1.5.
+An entry in Exploit Database [39] describes a persistent XSS vulnerability in the WordPress plugin Responsive Cookie Consent for versions 1.7/1.6/1.5.
 This entry describes the Cookie Bar Border Bottom Size parameter as vulnerable.
 We run a local WordPress installation with this plugin.

 Establishing the separation between dynamic and static content.
-We insert the string ">script>alert('XSS')</script> in the Cookie Bar Border Bottom Size (rcc\settings[border-size] in the HTML) input field as a proof of concept (PoC).
+We insert the string "><script>alert('XSS')</script> in the Cookie Bar Border Bottom Size (rcc_settings[border-size] in the HTML) input field as a PoC.
 This results in an alert box popping up in the page.